shaileshchoudhary/rhosp13-on-gcp/README.md

 Download the document and follow each step till end

-After Successfully completion of all the command Put your public-IP in Browser May be after you put the url it will ask for permission
+After Successfully completion of all the command Put your public-IP in Browser